MikeAustin71/stringopsgo/README.md

-# StrOps
+# StrOps Version 2.0.0
-A collection of string utilities written in the Go Programming Language.
+A collection of string management utilities written in the Go Programming Language.

 'StrOps' provides simple string management routines which perform operations like string centering, justification and trimming.